magdalenakuhn17/awesome-cheap-llms/README.md

 * Compression of input tokens
 * Summarization of input tokens
 * Prompting to instruct the LLM how many output tokens are desired
+* Instructing the LLM to be concise in the answer, adding no explanation text to the expected answer
+* Test viability of zero-shot prompting before adding few-shot examples
 * Experiment with simple, concise prompts before adding verbose explanations and details
-* Test viability of zero-shot prompting before adding few-shot examples

 ### Papers
 * :speaking_head: call-for-contributions :speaking_head: